 Esquiline Obelisk – Piazza dell’Esquilino

 Obelisk Esquiline – is an obelisk made by order of Emperor Aureliano to the Mausoleum of Augustus.
 Found in 1527.
 Set by Pope Sixtus V in 1587.
 It stands in Piazza dell’Esquilino behind Santa Maria Maggiore.
 It’s a twin obelisk to Quirinale Obelisk.
 Its 14,75 meters in height.
-It’s carved with fake hieroglyphics.
+It’s made from red granite and carved with fake hieroglyphics.

 Sallustiano – Trinità dei Monti